Rumpunzel/rpg-thingy/rules/assets.md

 Assets have a specific use case.
 A weapon can be used to attack with [Fight](/skill-list#fight), a horse can be used to travel distances with [Maneuver](/skill-list#maneuver) or [Wilderness](/skill-list#wilderness), an aristocrat's written favor may be used with [Influence](/skill-list#influence) at court, etc.

-Assets may have additional properties such as weapons being able to be used as assets for other skills than Fight or granting other benefits or have traits of their own (see [Gear](/gear)).
+Assets may have additional properties such as weapons being able to be used as assets for other skills than Fight or granting other benefits (see [Gear](/gear)).
+To use such a property, you must use the asset for minimum effort on a test.

 You may buy new assets (see [Resting](resting#crafting)) and create new assets or improve assets you already own (see [Crafting](/#crafting)).